 Not all dividends are created equal.
-Here, we'll do a top to bottom analysis of a given company to understand the quality of its dividend and how that's changed over the past five years.
+Here, we'll do a top-to-bottom analysis of a company to understand the quality of its dividend and how that's changed over the past five years.

 To evaluate the quality of a dividend, the first thing to consider is whether the company has paid a dividend consistently over the past five years and, if so, how much has it grown.

-Altria covers every $1 in interest expense with more than $5 in operating earnings.
+Altria covers every $1 in interest expense with $5 in operating earnings.

 The EPS payout ratio, or dividends per share divided by earnings per share.
 The EPS payout ratio measures the percentage of earnings that go toward paying the dividend.
 A ratio greater than 80% is worrisome.